codealchemist/espruino-workshop/README.md

 Click the _Flash!_ button to starting flashing!

+Normally the latest version of Espruino available to FlasherJS will be selected by default on the second dropdown.

 ## Connecting to Espruino

 Open **Espruino Web IDE** and list your available devices.